-^{}Based on 2020 deadline for Application.
-Please see Texas Partnerships website for up-to-date information on deadlines.
+^{}SB 1882 Application deadline subject to change.
+See Texas Partnerships website for up-to-date information on deadlines and adjust accordingly.

 ^{}Authorizer must be sure to monitor progress on pre-opening requirements throughout the start-up year.
 If opening of the school is in question at any point, the authorizer must take appropriate action to protect student and public interest.